5 Open Source Alternatives to Google Analytics

 ✓ allows multiple user accounts

-✓ free of charge in self-hosting
+✓ free in self-hosting

 ✓ light-weight